Aki1608/Track-progress-in-a-video-with-openCV/README.md

 # Track_Progress

 Code is written in Python 3.
-This file tracks the progress of concreting at a construction site in a video.
+This file uses a video to track the progress of concreting at a construction site.

 ## Installation